The Born approximation for the fixed energy Calder\'on problem: Introduction

 If in addition, $p>d/2$, $\ka < (j_{0,1})^2$, and $q-\ka \ge 0$ $a.e.$ in $\IB^d$, then $\qb \in L^1_\rad(\IB^d)$.

 \end{main-theorem} \begin{remark} The identity $\qb|_{\IB^d\setminus \{0\}} = \qs$ holds in the sense of distributions and shows that $\qb$ can be identified with a locally integrable function on $\IB^d\setminus\{0\}$.
-In other words, $\qb$ is a regularization of the singular function $\qs$ in the sense of \cite{GelShilVol1}.
+In other words, $\qb$ is a regularization of the singular function $\qs$ in the sense of \cite[Chapter 1]{GelShilVol1}.
 Note that \eqref{eq:bdryv} implies that $q|_{\IS^{d-1}}=\qb|_{\IS^{d-1}}$ when $q$ has a well-defined trace on the boundary.
-See \cref{prop:q_s_def} for a more precise estimate of the pointwise behavior of $|\qb-q|$ on $\IB^d\setminus\{0\}$. \end{remark} The phenomenon of recovery of singularities proved in this result is illustrated in \cref{Fig:1} and \cref{Fig:3}.
+See \Cref{prop:q_s_def} for a more precise estimate of the pointwise behavior of $|\qb-q|$ on $\IB^d\setminus\{0\}$. \end{remark}